Performing iconic repertory off-campus with USC Kaufman

 In addition to academic classes, performance is part of the curriculum at USC Kaufman.
 During the midterm showings, as well as end of semester showcases, students perform repertory that they have been working on throughout the entire school year.
 Past repertory includes works by William Forsythe, Crystal Pite, Dwight Rhoden, Paul Taylor and many more.
-These four performances typically take place on campus.
-However, next semester, students will have the opportunity to perform for the greater Los Angeles community at The Broad Stage in Santa Monica.
+These performances typically take place on campus.
+However, students often have special opportunities to perform master works at off-campus venues, nationally and internationally.

 USC Kaufman students are also given the opportunity to perform at various venues and events off-campus through the school’s connection to the university and the larger dance world.
 I sat down with four BFA students to discuss different off-campus opportunities they have been a part of during their time at USC Kaufman.
 Anijah Lezama (BFA ’22) took part in the USC Trustees Retreat in Santa Barbara; Sidney Chuckas (BFA ’21) performed at the ODC Walking Distance Dance Festival in San Francisco; Rachel Harris (BFA ’20) was a part of the iconic Gala de Danza in Los Cabos, Mexico; and Whitney Hester (BFA ’20) was a part of our NYC Debut at The Joyce Theater.

 Lezama was one of the students selected to perform at the USC Trustees Retreat in 2019.
 She was more than excited to be a part of it.

 “It was such a special performance for me because I was trusted to perform for such a prestigious event as a freshman, and the feedback was wonderful,” she said.
 “The trustees were well informed about the performing arts and were actively engaged.”

 Sidney Chuckas at the Walking Distance Dance Festival